-Harkat is back with the third edition of the 16mm film festival, a festival exclusively screenings works done on celluloid film.
+Harkat is back with the fourth edition of the 16mm film festival, a festival exclusively screenings works done on celluloid film.

 This year, the festival has gathered much more support from Kodak, industry professionals and partner organisations, who are all working together to further the medium.

 Apart from the usual fare of bringing films made on film to the film capital of India, facilitating the production of 5 one minute films by young film makers and conducting beginner and advanced workshops, the festival will be announcing a year long slate of engagements and facilitation in the realm of film.

 Another big announcement is that we have loosened our guidelines to also accept films shot on film but with their final prints on digital mediums.
 Though we will, and always, give preference to films shown on film.